sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

-# Coding Guidelines for JavaSCript Developers
+# Coding Guidelines for JavaScript Developers

 ## Use Strict Mode